Kernel vs Smart (previously know as Smartshares)

 - Frequently Asked Questions

 Disclaimer: MoneyHub Founder Christopher Walsh invests with Kernel and Kernel is a client of MoneyHub.
 However, our research and analysis are conducted independently to ensure unbiased and objective information.
-This guide is intended to comprehensively compare Kernel and Smartshares to help investors make informed decisions based on their individual investment needs and preferences.
+This guide is intended to comprehensively compare Kernel and Smart to help investors make informed decisions based on their individual investment needs and preferences.

-One of the primary reasons I switched to Kernel was to avoid the brokerage fees associated with buying and selling ETFs through Smartshares.
-With Smartshares, I only bought, and every transaction required going through a broker (which in my case was Sharesies), which added $25 as I was buying $10,000+ every time.
+One of the primary reasons I switched to Kernel was to avoid the brokerage fees associated with buying and selling ETFs through Smart.
+With Smart, I only bought, and every transaction required going through a broker (which in my case was Sharesies), which added $25 as I was buying $10,000+ every time.
 On the other hand, Kernel allows me to invest directly without these extra fees, making it a more cost-effective option to grow my exposure to index funds.
 I also didn't appreciate having to wait four days for Sharesies to get my money back to me, having sold on Friday morning and, unless paying an extra 1.90% to get the funds right away, having to wait until Wednesday.
 I contrast that to Kernel, which I was already invested in for other funds, which trade daily.
 If you make a withdrawal request before 4pm (on business days), the money hits the account that evening after Kernel processes buy and sell orders daily, provided they are received before 12pm on a business day.
 Much faster, much easier.
 Tax considerations were also relevant.
 Kernel operates with Multi-rate PIE funds, which are taxed at the investor's prescribed investor rate (PIR).
 This means I only pay the tax rate on the dividends that apply to my income level.
-In contrast, Smartshares' funds are listed PIEs, taxed at a flat rate of 28%.
+In contrast, Smart's funds are listed PIEs, taxed at a flat rate of 28%.
 If I were in a lower tax bracket (with a PIR under 28%), this would result in over-taxation.
 To avoid this, I would need to include the details on my tax return to claim back any overpaid tax on the dividends.
-Kernel also offered a few other perks I found useful, including a $1 minimum investment per fund - this would be cost-ineffective with Smartshares, given brokerage costs and let me keep adding to a fund without brokerage fees sucking up my investments.
+Kernel also offered a few other perks I found useful, including a $1 minimum investment per fund - this would be cost-ineffective with Smart, given brokerage costs and let me keep adding to a fund without brokerage fees sucking up my investments.
 While I appreciate Sharesies offers subscriptions to minimise these fees, the limitation is that managing and considering is more friction.
 In contrast, Kernel is a simple bank transfer, and then, a few hours later, it invests in the fund(s) without me being pinged on fees.
 I have been with Kernel since 2020 and find the platform intuitive and easy to use, with transparent reporting on fund performance and composition.
-Smartshares' direct platform has a very different user experience, and it is not one that I believe is angled at anyone wanting online access.
-Selling up my Smartshares and moving the money to Kernel has been a strategic move to optimise my investment efficiency and reduce unnecessary costs.
-I can justify the $5/month fee (as I've invested over $25,000) because the fees are lower overall for my selection of like-for-like funds, and I've avoided Sharesies brokerage going forward.
+Smart's direct platform has a very different user experience, and it is not one that I believe is angled at anyone wanting online access.
+Selling up my Smart ETFs and moving the money to Kernel has been a strategic move to optimise my investment efficiency and reduce unnecessary costs.
 For those considering a similar transition, Kernel's tax efficiency, lower fees, and additional benefits make it a compelling choice.
 This guide has been published to provide insight and help you make informed decisions about your investment strategy.
-I appreciate Kernel doesn't have the fund choice of Smartshares, so it won't be for everyone.
-However, given New Zealanders' continued interest in investing in the S&P 500 and similar indexes, I've made sure we compare every aspect of Smartshares and Kernel so you can see the specific differences, whether they're important to you or not".
-If you have an experience with Kernel or Smartshares you'd like to share, please contact our research team. |
+I appreciate Kernel doesn't have the fund choice of Smart, so it won't be for everyone.
+However, given New Zealanders' continued interest in investing in the S&P 500 and similar indexes, I've made sure we compare every aspect of Smart and Kernel so you can see the specific differences, whether they're important to you or not".
+If you have an experience with Kernel or Smart you'd like to share, please contact our research team. |

 Christopher Walsh